dmimat/intellij-mnemonic-keymap/README.md

 # Mnemonic Keymap

-A keymap for all IntelliJ-based IDEs where most shortcuts have two keystrokes: the first one defines a group and the second one defines an action in this group (e.g. `Ctrl/Cmd+D, A` for **Debug > Attach to Process** or `Ctrl/Cmd+N, U` for **Navigate > Find Usages**).
+A keymap for all IntelliJ-based IDEs where most shortcuts have two keystrokes: the first one defines a group, and the second one defines an action in this group (e.g. `Ctrl/Cmd+D, A` for **Debug > Attach to Process** or `Ctrl/Cmd+N, U` for **Navigate > Find Usages**).